Japan marks 76th anniversary of WWII defeat; no Suga apology | Politics

 "We will commit to our pledge to never repeat the tragedy of the war," he said in his first speech at the event since becoming prime minister.

-Suga did not offer an apology to the Asian victims of Japanese aggression across the region in the first half of the 20th century - precedence set by his predecessor Shinzo Abe, who was frequently accused of trying to whitewash his country's brutal past.
+Suga did not offer an apology to the Asian victims of Japanese aggression across the region in the first half of the 20th century -- a precedent set by the country's previous leader, Shinzo Abe, who was frequently accused of trying to whitewash Japan's brutal past.

 In a largely domestic-focused speech, Suga listed damage inflicted on Japan and its people, including the US atomic attacks on Hiroshima and Nagasaki, the firebombing of Tokyo and other cities, and the fierce battle of Okinawa, and mourned for them.